awesome-panel/holoviz-quarto/README.md

 | - | - | - |
 | `panel-app` | `holoviz/panel-app` | A filter for including Panel apps using `.servable` |

-### Panel-Quarto Extension Issues

-- We need to find a robust way to get the Panel iframe to resize its height
-  - on load
-  - if the height changes of the iframe content changes.
-For example if more elements are generated dynamically by the user.

-Also Panel convert has some issue

-- `--to pyodide-worker` seems not to work
-- some of the material and fast assets are not loaded via cdn

 ## Resources

 - [Creating Quarto Extensions](https://quarto.org/docs/extensions/creating.html)